slzhang-git/L10-PPML-TSA/data/README.md

-Please download the respective datasets from the [UEA & UCR Time Series Classification Repository](https://www.timeseriesclassification.com/dataset.php) and place each dataset-specific folder here.
+Please download the ElectricDevices dataset from the [UEA & UCR Time Series Classification Repository](http://timeseriesclassification.com/description.php?Dataset=ElectricDevices) and place all the files here.